 Articles defending Korean brands’ silence on hard issues such as Korean racial supremacy are perhaps not surprising, yet these brands want to profit from supporting BLM internationally and export more. http://m.koreaherald.com/view.php?ud=20200615000103

 Do they have to do more locally for it to be credible?

 Even if Koreans believe in racial supremacy, 60% of Korean adults want to move abroad. https://m.koreatimes.co.kr/pages/article.asp?newsIdx=284051

 Are those in the west who unquestionably support minority cultures and ‘foreign’ brands practising a new form of ‘orientalism’, while criminalising ‘local’ people for being less than perfect (in their eyes).

 Humour is part of our culture.
 Humour binds us together, as in this episode from Jilly Cooper's Rivals.
 Outlawing satire and humour are classics of the extremists’ playbook. https://www.theguardian.com/world/2018/aug/07/china-bans-winnie-the-pooh-film-to-stop-comparisons-to-president-xi We need to defend what is positive in our cultures; we (urgently) need to stop criminalising thoughts and speech; we need more talk and more understanding of the world in which we live.
-What we don’t need are more regulations or more litigation that benefit lawyers; we need more humour and satire that benefit ordinary people.
-We need to empower people to fight their own battles, not criminalise them.
+That's not to say all humour is funny or acceptable, as this same incident in Rivals shows.
+But, what we don’t need are more regulations or more litigation that benefit lawyers.
+We need to empower people to fight their own battles not criminalise them.